 We have visiting teachers for woodwind, strings, drums, samba, singing and keyboard who teach children in small groups.
 There is a charge for the lessons and children must provide their own instrument or hire one from the music service.
 Instrument tuition is open to children in Year 4 and older.

->

-> Children can go home during lunchtime, but at present, all pupils remain at school for lunch.
 Hot meals are provided by the School Kitchen.
-Meals should be ordered and paid for each Monday, and menus are distributed termly.
+Meals should be ordered and paid for via the school office.
+Menus are distributed termly.
 Vegetarian or specialist diets can be accommodated.
 Sandwiches and wraps can also be bought through the School Kitchen.

->

-> Packed lunches should be brought in a named lunchbox.
+Packed lunches should be brought in a named lunchbox.
 Sweets are not allowed and drinks need to be in an unbreakable container.

 Free school meals may be available to families in receipt of some benefits.
 Please talk to a member of our office staff.